 Toenail fungus can make you self-conscious about your feet.
-But Karen Wasserman, DPM, in Dallas, Texas, can help resolve stubborn toenail fungus.
+But North Dallas Podiatrist can help resolve stubborn toenail fungus.
 She provides prescription medication to destroy the infection, as well as simple in-office procedures.
 Prompt treatment can keep the fungus from spreading and clear up discolored nails.
-Call Dr. Wasserman and her team to schedule an appointment, or book online today.
+Call our team to schedule an appointment, or book online today.

 Toenail fungus is a contagious infection.
 It often begins as a small spot under the tip of your nail.
 But over time, the infection spreads deeper into the nail.
 Your toenail may become thick or discolored, and it may crack along the edge.